slustig210/377-lab-intro-to-xv6/README.md

 To run without GDB, simply run `make qemu-nox` in the `xv6-public` directory.

 Now, you can run shell commands, such as `ls`, from `sh` in the terminal running xv6.
+Try some commands!

 ## Part 2: Exploring xv6

+In the `xv6-public` directory on Edlab, explore some of the files.
+What are some common included files?
+What are in these common files?